King Arthur (2004 film): Production

 The film was produced by Jerry Bruckheimer and directed by Antoine Fuqua; David Franzoni, the writer of the original draft script for Gladiator, wrote the screenplay.
 The historical consultant for the film was John Matthews, an author known for his books on esoteric Celtic spirituality, some of which he co-wrote with his wife Caitlin Matthews.
 The research consultant was Linda A. Malcor, co-author of From Scythia to Camelot: A Radical Reinterpretation of the Legends of King Arthur, the Knights of the Round Table, and the Holy Grail, in which possible non-Celtic sources for the Arthurian legends are explored.

 The film's main set, a replica of a section of Hadrian's Wall, was the largest film set ever built in Ireland, and was located in a field in County Kildare.
 The replica was one kilometre long, which took a crew of 300 building workers four and a half months to build.
 The fort in the film was based on the Roman fort named Vindolanda, which was built around 80 AD just south of Hadrian's Wall in what is now called Chesterholm in Northern England.

-Fuqua was reportedly dissatisfied with the film which he attributed to interference by Disney.
-Fuqua said of the experience: “Did I get to make the movie I wanted?
-No and no,” he says of both versions.
-“I started out making the movie I wanted, but that was before they (Disney) started to police me.
-They said, ‘Try not to show so much blood.’
-If you agree to make a gritty, dark, realistic film, then everything should be like that.
-I mean, it's set in the Dark Ages, when people were inconsiderate and decided to bleed everywhere.”